Selithrarion/vue_audio-tools/README.md

 6. star? 🤩😊 anyway, glad to any PRs

 ### Notes
-- 2-month pet-project from 1st april to the end of may. probably LOL
+- 1-month pet-project from 1st to 31st of april. probably LOL